How To Deploy an Indra Node¶

 $HOME/.ssh/id_rsa is the default

-configure an “ubuntu” user and disable root login (if enabled)
+create & configure an “ubuntu” user and disable root login (if root login was enabled to begin with)

 give an additional ssh public key login access if key specified by the